Foreign income tax offsets (FITOs)

 In addition, temporary capital investment incentives for businesses with an aggregated turnover of up to AUD 500 million have been introduced as part of the Federal Government’s economic response to COVID-19.
 See the Deductions section for more information.

-For income years commencing before 1 July 2019, companies with an annual turnover of less than AUD 20 million can access a 43.5% refundable R&D tax credit.
-Companies with a turnover of at least AUD 20 million have access to a non-refundable 38.5% tax credit.
+For income years commencing before 1 July 2021, companies with an annual turnover of less than AUD 20 million can access a 43.5% refundable R&D tax offset.
+Companies with a turnover of at least AUD 20 million have access to a non-refundable 38.5% tax offset.
+The rate of the R&D tax offset is reduced to the company tax rate for that portion of an entity's notional R&D deductions that exceed AUD 100 million in the income year.

 Generally, only genuine R&D activities undertaken in Australia qualify for the R&D tax incentive.
 However, R&D activities conducted overseas also qualify in limited circumstances where the activities cannot be undertaken in Australia.
 Special grant programmes also may be available to assist corporations in the conduct of certain R&D in Australia.
 These grants are awarded on a discretionary basis.